 The queasiness might start after waking up in the morning or might get triggered by certain smells.
 The feeling of nausea and unease can happen at any time in the day and may continue for weeks, or even months.

-When Normally does the Morning Sickness Start and End During Pregnancy?
+When Normally Does the Morning Sickness Start and End During Pregnancy?

-Nausea and morning sickness in first trimester starts within 4 to 8 weeks of gestation and reduces between 13 and 14 weeks.
+Nausea and morning sickness in the first trimester starts within 4 to 8 weeks of gestation and reduces between 13 and 14 weeks.
 However, it can also start earlier and last longer.
 Every woman doesn’t experience nausea for the entire duration of the first trimester.
 It could carry on for only a couple of weeks or come and go throughout the first few months.

 Morning sickness can affect a mother’s quality of life to a great extent.
-The loving support of family and friends help greatly during pregnancy to overcome the common health issues.
+The loving support of family and friends help greatly during pregnancy to overcome common health issues.
 Some dietary alterations and getting plenty of rest are usually all that is needed to treat morning sickness.
-Depending on the severity of your symptoms, doctors advise taking necessary medical treatments as remedy for morning sickness.
+Depending on the severity of your symptoms, doctors advise taking necessary medical treatments as a remedy for morning sickness.

 There are medications that can be used in the initial stage of pregnancy to help improve the symptoms of morning sickness.
 These include medicines that include vitamins (B6 and B12) or their combinations to make you feel better.
 There are many supplements and drugs which are available as pills and are safe for the foetus.

-There are a few treatments that are available over-the-counter for morning sickness may help address your specific problem.
+There are a few treatments that are available over-the-counter for morning sickness that may help address your specific problem.